 - Repaint the exterior.
 Is your house’s exterior currently painted a drab brown, tan, light blue or yellow?
 For a modern look, repaint the siding in a more saturated color, such as a jewel tone.
-If you hire a painter, make sure you choose a team that fully preps the area first.
+You can even paint it a color that’s more personal to you and your sense of style.

 - Update the lower façade.
 If the lower half of your house is clad in outdated stucco, brick or tile, it may be time for an update.
 Redo the lower façade in a new material like cedar clapboard or stone.
 Or keep rocking it, and just add landscaping to complement the existing materials!

 - Consider a new roof color.
 One of the best ways to modernize a split-level home is to avoid a roof color that’s too light or too close to the house color.
 Contrast is key for on-trend style.

 - Get new garage doors.
 Your garage takes up a lot of frontage, so it’s a large portion of your guests’ first impression.
 Search for unique, contemporary garage doors to change your home’s entire look.
 If replacing the garage door is out of your budget, you can always paint your garage door to add a splash of color and increase curb appeal.

 Efficiency was the name of the game when your house was built, which is why the exterior and interior may both be lacking modern trim.
 The following split-level renovations will work for most homes in this style:

 - Exterior: Add corner boards.
 On inside and outside corners, adding corner-board trim can modernize a split-level home at an affordable cost.